HI-IDN/VEL113F/timeline.md

   designated teams to discuss and answer the same set of questions collaboratively.
 This fosters teamwork and promotes deeper understanding as team members teach and learn from each other.

-For the smooth execution of TBL, I have already split the class into two randomised groups.
-During our session, we will engage in several iRAT/tRAT exercises centered around linear programming.
+To ensure you're fully prepared, please install Gurobi and acquire a free academic license before the next session.
+I've uploaded slides for linear programming under the Classical Methods module.

-To better prepare you, I've put the slides we will be using during our lecture under the Classical Methods module.
-These slides contain examples which will give you a clear picture of the kind of questions you can expect during the iRAT/tRAT.
-While I aim to cover as much as we can, we might not get through all three assignments on Tuesday.
-However, I strongly suggest you watch the video (the link is in the slides) on the simplex method, ensuring you understand the process.
+These slides contain examples that will help you anticipate the kinds of questions you'll face during iRAT/tRAT.
+I also recommend watching the video linked in the slides on the simplex method.

-Lastly, our work will involve using Gurobi, a powerful optimization software.
-Please make sure to install Gurobi on your machines and acquire a free academic license prior to our next session.
-I also recommend exploring their online resources and examples to ensure your setup works without hitches.

-Let's make the most of this learning experience and see you next week!

-### Week 4
+### Week 10

 To ensure you're fully prepared for our upcoming class: